MatthieuMichon/advent-of-code/2021/day-6/README.md

 > How many lanternfish would there be after `256` days?

 The above solver implementation recomputes the data each day.
-Because the number of lanterfishs double every seven days we can deduce that the result will be roughly equal to `362639 * 2 ^ ((256-80) / 7) = 1.3×10^13` which obviously cannot be computed using the same method as above.
+Because the number of lanterfishes double every seven days we can deduce that the result will be roughly equal to `362639 * 2 ^ ((256-80) / 7) = 1.3×10^13` which obviously cannot be computed using the same method as above.

 ## 🤔🤯 Puzzle Solver

 An interesting fact is that the number doubles every seven days.
 Applying some inverse logic means that we only need to compute the quantity corresponding to a modulo of to 256 by seven and multiplying the value at this age by two to the power of 256 divided by seven.

 This leaves us with `f(256) = f(256 % 7) * 2 ^ (256 // 7) = f(4) * 2**36`.
 Right?
 Wrong!
-Problem is that newly spawned lanterfishs start with a timer set to eight, meaning that this formula doesn't stand.
+Problem is that newly spawned lanterfishes start with a timer set to eight, meaning that this formula doesn't stand.
 So back to the beginning.

 > 📝 **Note:** When in doubt, stare at the data
 >